ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

    3. The winner of the `!roll` starts picking the first beatmap of the match.
 5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
 If it takes longer than the allotted time for no technical reasons, then on the second occurrence, a random map will be chosen from the mappool using `!roll`, considering only the maps that were neither picked nor banned, excluding the tiebreaker.
 Repeat offenders may receive further sanctions from the tournament management.
 6. Players will be given at most a 3-minute timeout for solving unexpected situations.
-7. Qualifier results will be published via a statistics sheet.
+7. Qualifiers results will be published via a statistics sheet.

 ### Mappool instructions